andriumon/schemas/software/dev/README.md

 The values for this property indicate how a software application can be used (can be a list if several are applicable).
 The recognized values are:
-- `service`: The software is available as an online service, e.g., via a web interface or API
+- `online-service`: The software is available as an online service, e.g., via a web interface or API
 - `CI/CD`: The software is available as part of a continuous integration and/or continuous deployment pipeline
 - `command-line`: The software is available as a command line interface, e.g., via a command line tool or script